 Decoupage is created by layering several pieces of paper on top of each other.
-The surface can be raised using double sided pads or tape or you can use ready formed shapes to decoupage over.
+The surface can be raised using double-sided pads or tape or you can use readily formed shapes to decoupage over.
 Complex and intricate designs can be created by cutting out and layering different elements of an image.
 A floral scene, for instance, might be created with flowers layered to different heights.

-Decoupage is given the three dimensional, raised effect by the use of a thick double sided tape or self adhesive pads.
-Different effects can be achieved by using different thicknesses of adhesive pad.
+Decoupage is given the three dimensional, raised effect by the use of a thick double-sided tape or self-adhesive pads.
+Different effects can be achieved by using different thicknesses of the adhesive pad.
 When layers are built up using glue without the added depth of a glue pad or tape a more subtle effect is produced.
 This is similar to paper piecing.

 Rubber Stamping and Decoupage